 Houston DWI Lawyer Tad A. Nelson Will Help!

-Facing felony prosecution in Houston for a 3rd DWI offense?
-Attorney Tad Nelson is not only a 25+ year veteran criminal defense litigator, he’s also an ACS-CHAL Lawyer/Scientist, and an active member of the National College of DUI Defense; an organization dedicated to improving the DUI/DWI Bar nationally.
+Attorney Tad A. Nelson is not only a 27+ year veteran criminal-defense litigator, he’s also an ACS-CHAL Lawyer/Scientist, and an active member of the National College of DUI Defense; an organization dedicated to improving the DUI/DWI Bar on a national scale.